LukeGarnham/Wired-and-Wiser-MS3/README.md

 Results:
 - **HTML**:
     - On the Booking and Update Bookings pages, the validator reported that a **div** element is not allowed as a child of a **label** element.
 This **div** element contained the information icon for the Meter ID and Meter Serial Number labels.
 I changed these to **span** elements to resolve this.
     - In the Update Account page, I had two elements with the ID "password".
 One is in the Update Account form and the other is in the Delete Account modal.
 I opted to change the ID of the **input** field in the Delete Account modal.
 However, I did not update the name of this input since this is required by the (Python) delete_account function in order to retrieve the user input from the form.
-I tested the Delete Account functionality after I made this change and this still function correctly.
+I tested the Delete Account functionality after I made this change and this still functions correctly.
     - Also on the Update Account page, the validator identified that for the Last Name input field, I had not correctly identified the aria-describedby attribute.
 There was a spelling mistake in the ID name for the **small** element which I corrected so that the aria-describedby attribute worked.
 The validator identified the same issue on the Register page which I also rectified.
     - On the Account page, the validator detected that the table **caption** element was incorrectly placed inside the **thead** element instead of being a direct child of the **table** element.
 I fixed this issue.
 - **CSS**: